ZurongSunCS/CS6400-COVID-19-MongoDB-Web/README.md

 # CS6400-COVID-19-MongoDB-Web
-In order to successfully deploy this application, you have to install many library. pip install flask pymongo passlib numpy pandas
+In order to successfully deploy this application, you have to install many libraries.

+pip install flask pymongo passlib numpy pandas

 #SET UP STEP